 There are so many short cuts to try, but we love Keke Palmer's '90s, baby bang look.
 "Often with thin hair, the shorter the better," says Mohapi.
 "Short hair allows for thickest part of the hair (the roots) to participate in the final result."

+Rosie Hungtington-Whitely's lob plays up thin hair with lots of volume and texture.
 "Perfect for any face shape, this will give you the volume you’re looking for while adding layers for fullness," says Vaccaro.
 "Take a 1.25-inch curling iron and give your hair a subtle loose bend by wrapping large sections around the barrel horizontally."

+To keep thin hair from falling flat, give it movement and body with light layering.
 "Some face framing or bangs can also be a great way to add dimension and interest," Mohapi says of Felicity Jones' layers.
 Keep the layers long toward the back of the hair, moving them closer to the face in the front.

-Lorene Scafaria's thick fringe makes her entire head of hair appear thick and voluminous.
+Lorene Scafaria's full fringe makes her entire head of hair appear thick and voluminous.
 "This fringe will add density and fullness to your hair and work best with no parting," says Vaccaro.
 "Go for a blunt or lightly textured look, just make sure they’re heavy."

 Take a cue from Chanel Iman and pair a full lob with a side part.
 "An exaggerated side part will give the illusion of more volume and fullness on top," says Vaccaro.
 "I love this cut with an ear tuck and heavy sweep.
 It’s flirty yet sophisticated."